JoeDuncko/JoeDuncko.com/posts/hello-world.md

 ## The old site

-The previous site was a hand-spun static site built on [Skeleton CSS](https://github.com/dhg/Skeleton), a framework that hasn't been updated since 2014, from back when mobile responsiveness was considered a feature for a CSS framework.
+The previous site was a hand-spun static site built on [Skeleton CSS](https://github.com/dhg/Skeleton), a CSS framework that hasn't been updated since 2014.
+Back then, mobile responsiveness was considered a feature, not a given.

-It was hosted on Github Pages, which is still just fine for static sites, assuming you don't need to transpile anything.
+The site was hosted on Github Pages, which is still just fine for static sites, assuming you don't need to build anything.

 Honestly, the site was holding up just fine.
 It was fast, mobile and desktop friendly, and I liked how it looked.
 However, there are a handful of reasons I wanted to do a rewrite: